Trappe, Pennsylvania: Politics and government

 Trappe has a borough manager form of government with a mayor and a seven-member borough council.
-The mayor is Matthew Wismer.
-The current borough council members are Scott Martin(president), Mallory Perlin (vice-president), Stewart Strauss, Julie Bechtel, Theresa Pammer, Tara Hiley, and Dave Davis.
+The mayor is Heather Blumenthal.
+The current borough council members are Liz Cady (president), Ben Ratkiewicz (vice-president), Scott Martin, Mallory Perlin, Stuart Strauss, Heather Gustafson and Eric Fabiszewski.

-The borough is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), the 146th State House District (represented by Rep. Joe Ciresi) and the 24th State Senate District (represented by Sen. Bob Mensch).
+The borough is part of the 4th congressional district (represented by Madeleine Dean), the 150th state house district (represented by Joe Webster) and the 24th state senate district (represented by Tracy Pennycuick).